18 Best Springs in Florida

 Alexander Springs is one of the best places to visit for families.
 It's relatively shallow and boasts a sandy beach.
 Popular activities include swimming (obviously), hiking, snorkeling, scuba diving, kayaking, SUPing, camping, and canoeing.

 Address: 49525 CR 445, Altoona, Florida

-You may not be able to swim at Silver Glen Springs, but that doesn't mean there isn't fun to be had on the water at this beautiful spring in Florida.
+You may not be able to swim in the springs of Silver River, but that doesn't mean there isn't fun to be had on the water at this beautiful spring in Florida.
 Board a glass-bottom boat for a unique look at the beautiful creatures (including manatees) that lurk beneath the clear surface of this serene spring.
 The best part?
 You won't get wet.

-Set against a lush, forested backdrop of pine, oak, and cedar trees, Silver Glen Springs is a photographer's dream.
-It, too, is located in Ocala National Forest, but it lies in the 4,000-acre Silver Springs State Park.
+Set against a lush, forested backdrop of pine, oak, and cedar trees, the spring is a photographer's dream.
+It lies in the 4,000-acre Silver Springs State Park.

 Insider's tip: Up your fun level by renting a canoe or kayak.
 Silver River is five miles long, the perfect distance for a family activity.
 Other attractions include the Silver River Museum and Cracker Village (a recreation of a 19th-century pioneer village).

 Address: 5656 E. Silver Springs Blvd, Silver Springs, Florida